Cost–benefit analysis: Criticisms

-There are a range of criticisms that have been leveled against CBA over time.
-These include concerns about measuring the distribution of costs and benefits, discounting the costs and benefits to future generations, and accounting for the diminishing marginal utility of income.
+As a concept in economics, cost–benefit analysis has provided a valuable reference for many public construction and governmental decisions, but its application has gradually revealed a number of drawbacks and limitations.
+A number of critical arguments have been put forward in response.
+That include concerns about measuring the distribution of costs and benefits, discounting the costs and benefits to future generations, and accounting for the diminishing marginal utility of income.
+In addition, relying solely on cost–benefit analysis may lead to neglecting the multifaceted value factors of a project.

 Distribution

-CBA has been criticized in some disciplines as it relies on the Kaldor-Hicks criterion which does not take into account distributional issues.
+CBA has been criticized in some disciplines as it relies on the Kaldor–Hicks criterion which does not take into account distributional issues.
 This means, that positive net-benefits are decisive, independent of who benefits and who loses when a certain policy or project is put into place.
-Phaneuf and Requate phrased it as follows "CBA today relies on the Kaldor-Hicks criteria to make statements about efficiency without addressing issues of income distribution.
+As a result, CBA can overlook concerns of equity and fairness, potentially favoring policies that disproportionately benefit certain groups while imposing burdens on others.
+Phaneuf and Requate phrased it as follows "CBA today relies on the Kaldor–Hicks criteria to make statements about efficiency without addressing issues of income distribution.
 This has allowed economists to stay silent on issues of equity, while focusing on the more familiar task of measuring costs and benefits".
 The challenge raised is that it is possible for the benefits of successive policies to consistently accrue to the same group of individuals, and CBA is ambivalent between providing benefits to those that have received them in the past and those that have been consistently excluded.
-Policy solutions, such as progressive taxation can address some of these concerns.

-Discounting and Future Generations
+Discounting and future generations

 Others have critiqued the practice of discounting future costs and benefits for a variety of reasons, including the potential undervaluing of the temporally distant cost of climate change and other environmental damage, and the concern that such a practice effectively ignores the preferences of future generations.
 Some scholars argue that the use of discounting makes CBA biased against future generations, and understates the potential harmful impacts of climate change.
 The growing relevance of climate change has led to a re-examination of the practice of discounting in CBA.
+These biases can lead to biased resource allocation.